-The colors we see on the screen are RGB while the ones we see on the paper are CMYK.
-This is because the printer has a restricted color spectrum; meanwhile, on the computer, you can create almost any color.
+The colors on the screen are RGB, while the ones we see on the paper are CMYK.
+This is because the printer has a restricted color spectrum; meanwhile, you can create almost any color on the computer.

 The best option will always be to work from the beginning in CMYK to prevent any modification in the design.

 To reduce the difference between the colors you see on the screen and the ones you see on the paper is better to convert your document to CMYK before printing.

 When you do this, you must be very careful because some colors in RGB aren’t available in CMYK, so this can modify your work.

 2. Outline The Fonts

-This is one of the most useful tips on the list besides the color codes.
+This is one of the most valuable tips on the list besides the color codes.
 How many times have you received a document and you can’t read it or the typography is different than the one in the original work?
 This happens more than you think.

-When you create a document you need to know that not every computer has the same fonts installed.
+When creating a document, you need to know that not every computer has the same fonts installed.
 Without the outlined font, it might happen that the letters don’t appear at all, and you will only see a black spot.

 To avoid all the problems, you must outline the fonts you use.
 This simple step will make them look the same on every final medium.

 3. Images Proportion And Resolution

-The size of a digital image can’t be measured in centimeters or inches.
-It has to be done by the number of pixels it has.
+The size of a digital image can’t be measured in centimeters or inches, and it has to be done by the number of pixels it has.

 How many pixel columns it has of height and how many rows it has of width.
 The result of the multiplication of those numbers will be the final size.

-The resolution is tightly related to the size.
-It’s used to value the quality of the image.
-Basically, it’s how many pixels it has per inch; it is measured in dpi which means dots per inch.
+The resolution is tightly related to the size, and it’s used to value the quality of the image.
+Basically, it’s how many pixels per inch; it is measured in dpi, which means dots per inch.